-Group 2b: Financial / social history documents
+Group 2b: Financial and social history documents

-- mortgage statement (UK) - bank / building society statement (UK and Channel Islands) - bank/building society statement (countries outside the UK) - bank / building society account opening confirmation letter (UK) - credit card statement (UK) - financial statement e.g. pension orendowment, (UK) - P45 / P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - work permit / visa (UK) (UK Residence Permit) - letter of sponsorship from future employment provider (non UK / only valid for applicants residing outside the UK at the time of application) - utility bill (UK) not mobile telephone - benefit statement e.g. child benefit, pension

-- a document from central / local government/ government agency / local authority giving entitlement (UK and Channel Islands)- e.g. from the Department for Work and Pensions, the Employment Service, HM Revenue & Customs (HMRC), (UK and Channel Islands) - EEA national ID card (must be valid at time of application)Iri - Irish passport card (cannot be used with an Irish passport; must be valid at time of application) - cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands; must be valid at time of application) - letter from Head or College Principal (UK) for 16-19 year olds in full time education.
-This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application.
+- mortgage statement (UK) - bank / building society statement (UK and Channel Islands) - bank / building society statement (countries outside the UK) - bank / building society account opening confirmation letter (UK) - credit card statement (UK) - financial statement e.g. pension or endowment (UK) - P45 / P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - letter of sponsorship from future employment provider (non UK only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill) - benefit statement e.g. child benefit, pension (UK) - a document from central or local government/ government agency / local council giving an entitlement - e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs (UK and Channel Islands) - EEA national ID card (must be valid at time of application) - Irish passport card (cannot be used with an Irish passport; must be valid at time of application) - cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands; must be valid at time of the application) - letter from Head or College Principal (UK; for 16-19 year olds in full-time education.
+This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).